 Tax rate for company profits is 19 per cent.
 This is now a standardised rate for all businesses.
 In 2016-17, the Tax rate was 20 per cent.
 Prior to April 2016, the rate depended on how much profit your company made.

 The current government has committed to keeping the Tax rate at low levels.
-It has announced that corporation tax will fall to 17 per cent in the 2020-21 tax year.
+It has announced that corporation tax will higher to 25 per cent in the 2023-24 tax year, if the large business.